Palliative treatment for prostate cancer

-Find out how palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.
-Many people think that palliative treatment is for people at the end of their life; however it may be beneficial for people at any stage of advanced melanoma.
+Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
+You might think that palliative treatment is only for people at the end of their life, but it may help at any stage of advanced cancer.
 It is about living for as long as possible in the most satisfying way you can.